 Research Study Results

-The physical benefits of swimming are long been known.
+In addition, the physical benefits of swimming are long known.
 The four-year study reveals swimming can also lead to academic success.
 Professor Robyn Jorgensen said the results indicated children who swam had an advantage over non-swimming children when starting school.

 - children under five who participate in swimming have a lot more gains in their motor development, their cognition, their language development and their mathematical reasoning than the normal population.

 - many of these skills are those that help young children into the transition into formal learning contexts such as pre-school or school.

 You can access the full report and other relevant material here.